SUBMISSION DEADLINE: MAY 15, 2017

-- Provide an explanation of your presentation (125 words)
+- Provides an explanation of your proposal (125 words).

-- Include complete name, title, company, address, phone and e-mail of speaker(s) who will actually be attending and presenting
+- Must include complete name, title, company, address, phone and e-mail of speaker(s) who will actually be attending and presenting.

 - Once abstract proposals are reviewed, the UCT advisory committees will notify authors of acceptance status